The Fly on the Wall

 The person knocked several times.
 He did not answer the door.

 An hour later he checked out of the hotel and found another one a block away.
 On leaving the room he saw that the note he had pinned to the door was gone.
 It was an old twenty peso note on which he had written: Happy Hunting April.
-I will always remember you.
+I will

 He never saw her again.
 He thought of her often and how she played with her retainer with her tiny Filipina tongue.